The AIPP shut down end 2021 due to difficulties caused by the pandemic. The below is left for historical reasons.

 While lawyers need a degree and a bar exam, anyone can buy/borrow a camera.
 As a result there are a lot of “professional” photographers around.

-There are dozens of <Institutes/Associations> of <Professional/Newborn/Portrait> Photographers which are no more than web directories run by SEO companies charging as little as $20 to join.
+There are dozens of Institutes of <Professional/Newborn/Portrait/Baby/Family> Photographers which are just web directories run by for-profit SEO companies charging as little as $12 to join.
+There are also thriving businesses who basically sell awards/accreditation to members who pay an annual fee.

 The AIPP is the only official organisation for photography that has Australian government recognition.
-Membership costs ~$600 yearly.
+Membership costs ~$500 yearly.
+It’s not a lot, but enough to weed out those not serious enough about their profession.
+And yes there is a portfolio assessment to be admitted.

 However when you hire an Accredited Professional Photographer it means among other things: